yum-chen/wasm-rust/ReadMe.md

 │
 └── ReadMe.md
 ```
 ---
 ## Incremental Adoption

 #### What Works Without WasmRust?
 Everything in `crates/wasm`: it compiles on **stable Rust**, produces valid WASM, and has no dependency on a custom compiler.
 WasmRust **enhances**, but does not gate, functionality.

 #### What Requires the WasmRust Compiler?
-Native Component Model emission, Cranelift-accelerated builds, and advanced optimizations like PGO and thin monomorphization.
+Native Component Model emission, Cranelift-accelerated builds, and advanced optimizations like PGO and WASM-aware thin monomorphization.
+These cannot be achieved from a library alone.

 ---
 ## Contracts & Governance

 *   **Language Surface Contract**: Core (80%): Standard Rust; Extensions (15%): `wasm` crate; Plugins (4%): `-Z` flags; Hard Fork (<1%): Minimal changes if required.